Castrol Raceway’s On-Track Experience

 Dates for 2015 are May 13, May 27, June 10, June 24, and July 8 (all are Wednesday evenings).
 Registration and tech will start at 4:00, track is hot from 5:00 PM until 9:00 PM.

 NO NEED TO PRE-REGISTER.
 Just show up, pay your money, and get in line.
 However, if you have enough lead time to allow for mailing out tickets, tickets can be pre-purchased and gifted through Castrol Raceway’s ticketing website at http://castrolraceway.tix.com/Schedule.asp?OrganizationNumber=381.

 How does On-Track Experience compare to Open Lapping?

 At Castrol Raceway On-Track Experience events, driving pace is regulated by the Southside Mitsubishi pace car, the driving line is prescribed by the pace car, sessions are about 8-10 minutes in length, and the number of sessions per event is determined by overall participation on any given night.

-At Track Junkies Open Lapping events, you set the driving pace at whatever level you are comfortable driving, instruction is available so that you can determine your own line, sessions are 20 minutes in length, and sessions are scheduled so that evening event participants get over two (2) hours of seat time (even more on full day events … see here for event schedules).
+At Track Junkies Open Lapping events, you set the driving pace at whatever level you are comfortable driving, instruction is available so that you can determine your own line, sessions are 20 minutes in length, and sessions are scheduled so that participants get over two (2) hours of seat time, and even have the option of running against the clock and competing with other drivers (see here for event dates & rates).

 Comparing the two, Castrol On-Track Experience as a lower-cost, entry-level opportunity to experience the track … just enough to get you hooked.